FandosA/Simple_Kernel_OpenCL-API_exercises/README.md

-# Simple_Kernel_OpenCL-API_exercises
+# Simple Kernel OpenCL-API exercises
-Introduction to OpenCL API during my Master.
-Simple exercises to learn.
+These are the first OpenCL exercises I did during my Master, in the subject _Programming and Architecture of Computing Systems_, with which I was introduced to this type of programming.